qzhann/SwiftUI-Grid/README.md

-# SwiftUI-CollectionView-API
+# SwiftUI-Grid
-A Custom SwiftUI wrapper API for `UICollectionView`.
-Significantly simplifies the usage of [UICollectionViewDiffableDataSource](https://developer.apple.com/videos/play/wwdc2019/220/) and [UICollectionViewCompositionalLayout](https://developer.apple.com/videos/play/wwdc2019/215/) with the custom built view modifier that works on any SwiftUI `View`.
+A Custom SwiftUI API for GridLayout.
+Significantly simplifies the usage of UICollectionView, UICollectionViewLayout, [UICollectionViewDiffableDataSource](https://developer.apple.com/videos/play/wwdc2019/220/) and [UICollectionViewCompositionalLayout](https://developer.apple.com/videos/play/wwdc2019/215/) with the custom built view modifier that works on any SwiftUI `View`.

-This is a very interesting practice for me before SwiftUI `Grid` is introduced in WWDC 2020.
-I get to understand more fundamental design considerations of SwiftUI when comparing with the `Grid` API.
+This API is a first-in-the-market attempt at simplyfing CollectionView APIs using SwiftUI, shipped before a native solution is introduced by Apple in WWDC 2020.

 ![demo](demo.gif)